aitgon/wopmars/docs/content/overview.rst

             table:
                 piece: 'wopexample.models.Piece'

-The value of the tool field are python paths to classes called *wrappers* compatible with WoPMaRS.
+The value of the tool field are python paths to classes called *wrappers* compatible with WopMars.
 These wrapper classes are able to process inputs and outputs.

 .. code-block:: python